 Each copy of No Middle Ground includes a 22” by 34” map and a full sheet of colorful die-cut counters that represent brigades from the Syrian and Arab Allies’ armed forces and the battalions of the Israeli Defense Force.
 Air units on both sides are potent weapons but must dodge the enemy’s AAA and SAMs.
 Map hexes are 4 kilometers across and each turn represents 8 hours.
 Plus a well illustrated rulebook and charts, complete with designer’s notes and historical commentary.

 Rules for No Middle Ground include, among others, Time-on-Target artillery barrages, Combined-Arms tactics, Improved Positions, Minefields, Airborne and Commando assaults, as well as optional units that could have been deployed by both sides.
 The interactive, chit-pull formation activation recreates the chaos of battle while still allowing players to deploy and fight their armies.

 No Middle Ground will test the resolve and skills of game novices and veterans alike.
-Although designed for two players, solitaire play is quite easy.

 No Middle Ground and issue #46 of ATO:

 Map - One full color 22"x34" mapsheet